tlee10/path-find-visualizer/README.md

 ![move special nodes gif](movespecialnodes.gif)

-Drag either of the special nodes to the position of your liking
+Drag either of the special nodes to the position of your liking.

 ### `Choose feature to add to the graph`